 Teaching with Technology Video Series

 Teaching with Technology is a professional development series highlighting resident educators who are integrating learning technologies into the curriculum throughout Ohio’s schools.
 The technology resources and practices highlighted in the videos were selected for use by the resident educators.
-The series was created by WOSU Public Media
+The series was created in 2016 by WOSU Public Media

 in partnership with the Ohio Department of Education.